AbylaiMaster/telegram_bot/README.md

 This project is telegram bot with AI, which is developed using LangChain and Streamlit.

+Streamlit and telegram bot work independently, using threading.

 Functions of the bot:
 - Answering the questions using Ollama;
 - Streamlit for the UI;